hliscorp/php-mailing-api/README.md

 Very light weight PHP API covering most important parts of [RFC-4021](https://tools.ietf.org/html/rfc4021), the worldwide standard at this moment for email sending, along with [RFC-6376](https://tools.ietf.org/html/rfc6376) for digital signatures.

-It comes with just three classes, all belonging to Lucinda\Mail namespace:
+API requires PHP7.1+ and comes with just four classes, all belonging to Lucinda\Mail namespace:

 - [Address](https://github.com/aherne/php-mailing-api/blob/master/src/Address.php): encapsulates an email address, composed by value of email and name of user associated with it
 - [DKIM](https://github.com/aherne/php-mailing-api/blob/master/src/DKIM.php): creates a DKIM-Signature header using on a heavily refactored version of [php-mail-signature](https://github.com/louisameline/php-mail-signature) classes